Does your site need backlinks? You're in the right place.

 The difference between a backlink and an outbound link is simply which side of the transaction you're on.
 If someone else's website has an outbound link that leads to your website, they gave you a backlink.
 If you create an outbound link on your website that points to someone else's website, great job!
 You're giving that site a backlink.

-Yes, there are a few reasons a link could be flagged as "toxic" and therefore harmful to your search engine rankings.
-Google's terms of service (TOS) tell us spammy links can come from a variety of sources, but usually they're the result of purchasing backlinks from shady providers.
-There are many forms of low-quality backlinks, but here's a short list of the usual suspects:
+Google's terms of service (TOS) tell us spammy links can come from a variety of sources, but usually toxic backlinks are a result of site owners purchasing backlinks from shady providers.
+However, not all toxic links are self-inflicted.

 - Links that originate from blog post comments

-- Links that originate from porn sites (unless you're in the adult entertainment vertical)
+- Links that originate from porn sites (unless you're in the adult entertainment vertical, of course)

 - Low-quality directory listing sites